Momoyaan/dwproton-flake/README.md

-# CachyOS Proton for Nix
+# DW-Proton for Nix

-A Nix flake that packages the latest [CachyOS Proton](https://cachyos.org/) compatibility layer for Steam Play.
+A Nix flake that packages the latest [DW-Proton](https://dawn.wine/) compatibility layer for Steam Play.

 ## Features

-- Automatically tracks the latest CachyOS Proton releases
+- Automatically tracks the latest DW-Proton releases
 - Daily GitHub Actions workflow to check for updates
 - Simple flake-based installation